Conditions that Respond Well to Chiropractic in Redmond

-The article below indicates there is people with asthma can benefit from chiropractic care:
+The article below indicates there are people with asthma who can benefit from chiropractic care in Redmond:

 Manual Therapy for Childhood Respiratory Disease: A Systematic Review